 News & Updates

-The BWS received more than 875 posters and 300 poems in the 39th annual poster and 9th annual poetry contests.
-Winners were selected based on the accuracy of information, originality, creativity, and artistic or poetic ability, based on the student’s age, to convey this year’s contest theme, "Conserve to Preserve."
-Winning students were each recognized and presented with awards.
+The BWS received more than 1,000 posters and 600 poems in the 42nd annual poster and 12th annual poetry contests.
+Winners were selected based on the accuracy of information, originality, creativity, and artistic or poetic ability, based on the student’s age, to convey this year’s contest theme, “Creating a Sustainable Water Future.”

-This year's contests were made possible through the support of Platinum Sponsors Sodexo, the Friends of Halawa Xeriscape Garden, Times Supermarket and Hard Rock Café Honolulu; Gold Sponsors Alexander & Baldwin Foundation, Aloha Pacific Federal Credit Union and Hawaii Energy; and Silver Sponsors Board of Water Supply/Hawaiian Tel Federal Credit Union, and Pasha Hawaii.
+This year’s contests were made possible through the support of Platinum Sponsors Sodexo, the Friends of Halawa Xeriscape Garden, Hawaiian Financial Federal Credit Union, Aloha Pacific Federal Credit Union, and Times Supermarket; Gold Sponsors Alexander & Baldwin Foundation and Hawaii Energy; and Silver Sponsor Pasha Hawaii.